vardumper/ibexa-on-docker/README.md

 ## Getting started

 During installation, you will be prompted to enter your Ibexa credentials.
-You can find these in the support.ibexa.co portal.
+You can get them in Ibexa's [support panel](https://support.ibexa.co).
-See the official documentation, on how to get your credentials: https://doc.ibexa.co/en/latest/getting_started/requirements/#ibexa-dxp-credentials
+The official documentation has [more details on credemtails](https://doc.ibexa.co/en/latest/getting_started/requirements/#ibexa-dxp-credentials), too.

 **TLDR:**